 - Step 3: Talk to your teacher

 Tell your teacher you are interested in applying.
-Think about what subjects you are interested in.
-Ask for a copy of the application form.
+Think about what subjects you are interested in and the types of research project you might like to do.

 A project should allow you scope to use your initiative.
 The criteria for selecting projects are that they should: